 Through GG Rewards, the system we measure how our nonprofit partners Listen, Act, Learn.
 Repeat., we award Effectiveness Points to the nonprofits that demonstrate the greatest commitment to improvement.
 Through our search algorithms, marketing campaigns, and corporate partnerships, we drive more resources to the organizations that have the highest potential to do the most good.

-In celebration of our 15th anniversary, GlobalGiving is introducing an inaugural list featuring the most promising nonprofits in our community.
+Since 2017, GlobalGiving has been producing an annual Top 10 List featuring the most promising nonprofits in our community.
 GlobalGiving’s “Top 10 Nonprofits Committed To Impact” list features organizations on our platform that have demonstrated the greatest commitment to impact by Listening, Acting, Learning, and Repeating.
-See the full list of winners here, including our Top 10 Effectiveness Point earners, and five honorable mentions whose impact stories inspired us.
+See the full list of winners here, which includes our Top 10 Effectiveness Point earners, and five honorable mentions whose impact stories inspired us.

 Find exactly what you're looking for in our Learn Library by searching for specific words or phrases related to the content you need.